-Important: These tips, while typically used by business travelers also apply to leisure travel, so keep reading!
+Important: These travel hacks, while typically used by business travelers also apply to leisure travel, so keep reading!

 101 Business Travel Hacks

-- Never check your bag (yes, I said it twice!).
+- Business Travel Hacks #3: Never check your bag (yes, I said it twice!).
 Seriously, never check your bag.
 It might be hard to avoid it when doing extended travel (>1 week) or international travel.
-If so, label your luggage with your name and something distinctive and pack a backup set of clothes in your backpack.
+If so, label your luggage with your name and something distinctive and pack a backup set of clothes in your backpack (in case your checked bag gets lost!).
 I can say, without reservation, that this is my absolute favorite business travel hack.
 Seriously.

-- Protip: If you do have some minor wrinkles, shut the bathroom door, hang the pants or jacket on the back of the door and start the shower and steam up the room.
+- Business Travel Hacks #9: If you do have some minor wrinkles, shut the bathroom door, hang the pants or jacket on the back of the door and start the shower and steam up the room.
 The wrinkles will usually fade away.
 It’s not your water bill :-).

 - Skip the rental car if you can (and use Uber or Lyft).
 Saves you money, time, and hassle of picking up and returning a car.
 Especially in a big city.
 When I travel to NYC, Chicago or I know I will be attending a conf or staying downtown, I seldom rent a car.
 Simply no need.